How to write clearly in your neighbourhood newsletter

 This page gives you tips on how to write clearly in a community newsletter.
 The ideas here will also be useful for other types of writing, for example in letters, emails and publicity materials.

 This page is part of our series on producing community newsletters, which can be read together or separately.
 The others cover:

-- Planning and producing and a community newsletter
+- Planning and producing and a neighbourhood newsletter

-- How to make your newsletter look good
+- How to make your neighbourhood newsletter look good

-- What will you put in your community newsletter?
+- What will you put in your neighbourhood newsletter?